kshetline/tubular_time/README.md

   ttime.removeZonesUpdateListener(listener);
 ```

 Why use a listener?
 Because you might want to recalculate previously calculated times, which possibly have changed due to timezone definition changes.
-For example, imagine you have a video meeting scheduled for 10:00 in a client’s timezone, which, when you first schedule it, was 15:00 in your timezone.
+For example, imagine you have a video meeting scheduled for 10:00 in a client’s timezone, which, when you first schedule it, was going to be 15:00 in your timezone.
 Between the time you scheduled the meeting, however, and when the meeting actually takes place, the switch to Daylight Saving Time is cancelled for the client’s timezone.
-If you still intend to talk to your client at 10:00 their time, you have to meet at 16:00 in your time instead.
+If you still intend to talk to your client at 10:00 their time, you have to meet at 16:00 in your timezone instead.

 To poll for for timezone updates at a regular interval, use: